Some links in this post may be affiliate links

 One possible cause of yellow leaves in Ivy-leaved Pelargonium is underwatering.
 Maintain the soil consistently moist during the growing season.
 Reduce watering in the cold season as growth is reduced at this time but never allow the soil ball to dry out completely.

 The second cause of yellow leaves in Trailing Geranium is soggy soil brought about by poor soil drainage.
 Ensure that the pot has a drainage hole and that the soil is free-draining.
 Always empty the saucer after watering and never allow the plant to sit in soggy soil.
+Read more on how to water indoor plants correctly.

-Move the Ivy-leaved Pelargonium to a place where it will receive bright light with some 6-8 hours of morning or late afternoon direct sunlight.
-Alternatively, grow the plant under a grow light if the natural lighting is too low.
+The third cause of yellow leaves in Cascading Geranium is too little light.
+Place the plant in a spot where it will receive bright light with 6-8 hours of morning or late afternoon direct sunlight.
+Alternatively, grow the plant under grow lights if the natural lighting is too low.
+Check out this guide on understanding light for houseplants.

 Lack of blooms in Ivy Geranium may be due to three possible causes.
 One possible cause of lack of blooms is lack of essential soil nutrients.
 To encourage blooming, fertilize the plant with a phosphorus-rich, water-soluble fertilizer every 2 weeks during the growing season.
+Learn how to feed houseplants.

 The second possible cause of lack of blooms in Ivy-leaved Pelargonium is failure to trim the branches after flowering.
 Trim the branches by half after blooming to encourage growth of new branches as flowers are borne at the tips of new branches.

 The third possible cause of lack of blooms in Trailing Geranium is too little light.
-Position the plant in a brightly-lit place where it will receive bright light with some 6-8 hours of direct sunlight.
+Position the plant in a brightly-lit place where it will receive bright light with 6-8 hours of direct sunlight.
+If the natural lighting is not adequate consider investing in a grow light to supplement it.

+Leaf drop in Ivy Geranium is caused by two possible reasons.
+One possible reason is incorrect watering; either underwatering or overwatering.
 Maintain the soil consistently moist during the growing season.
 Reduce watering in the cold season but do not let the soil dry out completely.

 Ensure that pot has a drainage hole and the soil is loose, free-draining to prevent from getting soggy as it can result in root-rot which can result in loss of leaves.